 I thought you might like to take a little tour of our homeschool room to see how we get things done.
 We are fortunate enough to have a large room in our basement that we can use a part of for our homeschooling space.

 ***Update: We no longer have our basement homeschool room, and are currently doing school at the dinning room table until we have a more permanent space***

 When you first come into the room, we have some wall space where some of the kids art/crafts are displayed.
 Right now we have some cute parrots and the “Days of Creation” along with a sun and some paper people.

 Another auction score is this double exam desk.
-J-Kabob and SweetPea each get their own space to work without bothering the other.
+J-man and Miss E each get their own space to work without bothering the other.
 Okay, so they still find a way to bug each other, but the divider is helping to cut that down. 🙂 Plus it’s just a really neat desk!

-  We are working through 1st grade and Creation to the Greeks (grade 4) from My Fathers World and each of the kids is working on a time line, which we have on the door of our homeschooling room.
+We are working through 1st grade and Creation to the Greeks (grade 4) from My Fathers World and each of the kids are working on a time line, which we have on the door of our homeschooling room.
 You can see our book bag hanging from the door handle.
-We use this for taking out and returning books from the library.
+We use this for bringing home and returning books from the library.

 And last but not least is our “baby space” in the homeschool room.
 This little guy keeps us on our toes, so it’s nice to have somewhere to “contain” him when the older kids need some one-on-one time with me.